MicrosoftDocs/VBA-Docs/api/Access.Form.RecordLocks.md

 # Form.RecordLocks property (Access)

-You can use the **RecordLocks** property to determine how records are locked and what happens when two users try to edit the same record at the same time.
+Use the **RecordLocks** property to determine how records are locked and what happens when two users try to edit the same record at the same time.
 Read/write.

 ## Syntax